chrismelba/instaclustr/readme.md

 ```
 SELECT movies.title, movies.release_year, movies.genre, movies.director from movies
 WHERE movies.genre = 'action';
-#under the current database schema we could simply select * from movies, but this will continue to work if additional columns are added in the future
+# under the current database schema we could simply select * from movies, but specifying the desired fields
+# will continue to work if additional columns are added in the future

 SELECT DISTINCT actors.name, actors.birth_year